TeresaWehmeier/kickstarter_analysis/README.md

 Below are the results derived from the analysis of the Kickstarter data related to the clients specific interests.

 ### Conclusions Based on Launch Dates
-1. The most theater launches occur in May, at just under 170 projects launched.
+1. The most theater launches occur in May, where just under 170 projects launched.
 2. The most successful launch month for theater campaigns occurs in May, of which 67% are successful.
 3. Great Britain has higher numbers of successful launches in May and June, while the United States' highest successful launch month is May.
 5. The least successful launch month for theater campaigns is in October, which has a comparatively higher number of failed lauches; November and December also experience lower success, but also much lower numbers of theater launches.